-“Fine,” Ciara said, blowing a loose curl of dark hair out of her eyes.
+“Fine,” Ciara said, blowing a loose curl of auburn hair out of her eyes.
 “If you know where it is, why don’t you just tell me what I need to do about this.”

 Riordan jumped down to the floor and rubbed his body against the leg of the chair.
 Then, walked over and stared at the door.

 “Yes, I know we need to leave,” Ciara agreed.
 “What I’m wondering is how do we do it without him following us?
 He’s closer than I expected.”
 She sat down on the chair and put her head in her hands.
 “He’ll be here by nightfall.”